Current Projects & Initiatives

 Taveau Church

-Built in 1835, and used as a worship home for Black Methodists since 1847, Taveau is a remarkable survivor of a rural Black church with rich history.
-In late June, 2023, with the full support of the congregation, its minister, and the Taveau Legacy Committee, we purchased historic Taveau from the UMC Conference.
+Built in 1835, and used as a place of worship for Black Methodists since 1847, Taveau is a remarkable rural Black church with rich history.
+In 2023, with the full support of the congregation, its minister, and the Taveau Legacy Committee, we purchased historic Taveau from the UMC Conference.

 Edgefield County